spaceconcordia/SpacecraftSoftware/README.md

 To build the packages, run the command `make target=<target> mode=<mode>`, where target can be either `qemu` or `arietta` and mode can be either `debug` or `release`.
-To build the unit tests, run the command `make target=<target>
-mode=<mode> test`.
-(Presently this does not work as the unit testing framework has yet to be integrated with the toolchain.)
 If the target is not specified, the packages are built for the local machine; consequently, the Linux OS need not be built nor should the emulator be run.
 In this case, package executables will be found in their associated project directory.

+To build unit tests, run the command `make mode=<mode> test`.
+Unit tests can only be built when targeting the local machine.
+(This might change in the future.)
+The unit test executable will be found in the packages' project directory.

 Finally, to build the Linux OS, run the command `make target=<target> build`.
 This step requires that the target be specified. **Note that you should run